department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-payment-history/research-design/uat/view-payments-uat-convo-guide.md

   - If not end the session.

 Today we're going to observe you reviewing your VA payments.
 We're not recording this session, but we'll be seeing dates, bank names and dollar amounts; account numbers will be masked.
 So, can you confirm that you indeed would like to do this, and are comfortable walking through the tool with me?
-- If not: Explain this is neccesary for testing.
+- If not: Explain this is neccessary for testing.
 If they are still unwilling (e.g. because of personal info), end the call.

 OK, the last questions are about your computer and browser.
 - Can you tell me what type of computer you are using today?